JoshuaLim007/InGameConsole/README.md

 created by Joshua Lim

 ## Important Notes!
--**Make sure you have TMPro and imported into your project!
+**Make sure you have TMPro installed and imported into your project!
 If not, Unity will freeze when you open the InGameConsole Manager**.

 ## Installation: